DevFaded/IncognitoV2/README.md

 # IncognitoV2

+# HEY IF U SKID AND NOT KNOW HOW GET OFFSETS OR FIX DONT DM ME YOU NI - piomanly

-**IncognitoV2** is the official source code release from the original developers.
+**IncognitoV2** is the official source code release from the original developer.
 This repository provides a single, malware‑free location for exploring, auditing, and extending the tool.

 ## Key Shit